nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Finding a pool while all pools are being shown.

     1. Prerequisites: Multiple pools in the list.
 List all pools using the `list` command.
+Default addressbook.json file present in the data folder.

     1. Test case: `findPool n/lenny`.<br>
        Expected: Details of only the pool with `Alan Poh`, `Lenny Hoon`, and `Turner Peck` is shown.
 Status message shows 1 pool listed.